Lucy Fitch Perkins: Biography

-Lucy Fitch was born on July 12, 1865 in Maples, Indiana, to Appleton Howe and Elizabeth (Bennett) Fitch.
+Lucy Fitch was born on July 12, 1865, in Maples, Indiana, to Appleton Howe and Elizabeth (née Bennett) Fitch.
 Her father was a teacher who moved to Maples to co-found a barrel stave factory.
 Her mother was a teacher.
 Fitch moved with her mother to Hopkinton, Massachusetts, to live with her father's parents as her father tried to recover from a financial setback from the Panic of 1873.
 Unhappy with the Hopkinton schools, the family moved to Kalamazoo, Michigan, in 1879.

-Fitch graduated from high school in 1883 and moved to Boston, Massachusetts, to attend the Museum of Fine Arts School.
+Fitch graduated from high school in 1883 and moved to Boston, Massachusetts, to attend the School of the Museum of Fine Arts.
 She met Dwight H. Perkins in her third year at the school.
 Fitch started to write children's fiction on a freelance basis for Young Folks.
 She graduated in 1886 and took a job as an illustrator for the Prang Educational Company of Boston.
 A year later, she followed Walter Scott Perry to the Pratt Institute in Brooklyn, New York, to become his assistant.
 Fitch left on August 18, 1891, to marry Perkins and move to Chicago, Illinois.

 She initially tended to the household, writing only on occasion.
 However, after her husband struggled in the aftermath of the Panic of 1893, Perkins began to write to supplement the family income.
 The Chicago office of the Prang Educational Company employed Perkins for the next 10 years, offering her opportunities to teach and illustrate.
 In 1905, her husband was appointed chief architect for the Chicago Board of Education, allowing them to support the construction of a new house in Evanston, Illinois.